Egbinyi/Egbinyi/README.md

 - 👋 Hi, I’m @Egbinyi
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning website designing.
-- 💞️ I’m looking to collaborate on with professionals and established with development platform.
+- 💞️ I’m looking to collaborate with professionals and established with development platform.
 - 📫 How to reach me .
 Egbinyi Douglas @ Link or my WhatsApp line 08175466488..

 <!---